matpalm/diy_twitter_client/README.md

 pipeline

-stage 1)

 get tweets:

+either
  fetch based on crawl: twitter api -> mongodb (ruby, existing) ./fetch_new_tweets.rb

+or
+ fetch from sample
+ curl -u user:password https://stream.twitter.com/1/statuses/sample.json | ./load_into_mongo.py

 prep for tokenisation (dereference urls, sanitise text etc) (this was part of the original ruby version and could be folded into another step) ./pre_tokenise_processing.rb

 preprocess: mongodb raw -> processing: url derefs; NLTK split ./tokenize_text.py

 learn:
  train with labelled data
   ? do we want to label just 0 & 1 or a range?
   what features to use?
   what cross features to do?
  set predicted label for unlabelled example
   ? might want to use raw values (ie those _not_ clipped to 0->1)

 read:
  cli: